trailblazer/trailblazer.github.io/blog/2017-12-trailblazer-2-1-what-you-need-to-know.md

 title: "Trailblazer 2.1: What you need to know"
 ---

-After almost one year of development, the 2.1 release is very near and we're proud to tell you everything about the new features we were adding, and some internals we changed.
+After almost one year of development, the 2.1 release is very near and we're proud to tell you everything about the new features we were adding, and some internals we've changed.

 Overally, the public APIs haven't changed, or there are soft deprecations to explain what you need to do.